Aulani Ka Wa’a Luau Review: Kid Friendly, but Surprisingly also the “Nicest” Luau on Oahu

 Authentic or Cheesy?

 I know a lot of people want an “authentic” luau.
-Well, here’s your first disclaimer: any commercial luau (one that you pay to attend) is NOT going to be authentic.
+Well, here’s my first disclaimer: Any commercial luau (one that you pay to attend) is NOT going to be authentic.
 A luau in Hawaiian culture is similar to a backyard BBQ.
 Friends and family gathering to eat a big meal, hang out and visit, play games, sing songs (whatever you do at your family get togethers) and just spend time together.
 Commercial luaus have combined some special elements of Hawaiian culture (including hula dancing and a feasting on certain foods among others) into an event.
 It’s not a bad thing, but just don’t get too hung up on it being “authentic.”

 I think what most people want when they say they want “authentic” is “not cheesy.”

 Surprisingly (or not depending on what you know about Disney), this luau isn’t cheesy AT ALL.
-Even with a few Disney touches (I’ll get into those later), it never felt hokey.
+Even with a few Disney touches (I’ll get into those later), it never feels hokey.
 How do I determine that…?
 Not one eye roll from me the entire night! ; ) It’s a very high end event from the venue, the food, the entertainment, the show.
 It’s just all done so well.

 For me, this luau feels like they acknowledge that it’s a commercial luau (instead of the host making speeches about you being “family” while you’re standing in line with 700 people for the buffet) but they’re committed to making it the most welcoming and quality experience they can.

-And while there are a couple of opportunities for the kids to get involved in the show, it really cuts down on a lot of the cheesy crowd pandering that other luaus seem to depend on (I can’t be the only one who’s uncomfortable when Bob from Omaha is pulled up on stage to be basically given a lap dance by one of the hula dancers right???!-that’s 10/10 eye roll material for me).
+And while there are a couple of opportunities for the kids to get involved in the show, it really cuts down on a lot of the cheesy crowd pandering that other luaus seem to depend on (I can’t be the only one who’s uncomfortable when Bob from Omaha is pulled up on stage to be basically given a lap dance by one of the hula dancers right???! – that’s 10/10 eye roll material for me).

 Arrival & Pre Dinner Entertainment